 Soft Blonde for Thinning Hair

 Soft blonde for thinning hair can create more texture in the hair, making it appear fuller after it is styled.
 Soft blonde is the perfect hair hue for women over 50 since it promotes a youthful glow.
-To get this color, ask your colorist for some soft blonde highlights.
+To get your new blondish color, ask your colorist for some soft blonde highlights.

 Lovely Honey Blonde Hair

-Now that you’re in your 50s, it’s never too late to explore new hair colors!
-Try this lovely honey blonde hair, which works great with soft waves.
+Now that you’re in your 50s, it’s never too late to explore new hair color ideas!
+Try a lovely honey blonde hair, which works great with soft waves.

-The shade will add brightness to your thick and shoulder-length mane.
+The medium blonde hair color for over 50 older women will add brightness to a thick, shoulder-length mane.
 To boost its glossiness, you can always apply oil to your strands.

 Auburn Graduated Bob

-As a 50-year-old beauty with straight hair, you’ll love this auburn graduated bob.
-The tapered layers in the back will give volume to your neck-grazing cut.
-For a glossy finish, apply a shine-inducing oil onto your strands.
+As a 50-year-old beauty with straight hair, you’ll love an auburn graduated bob.
+The tapered layers in the back will give volume to your neck-grazing, angled cut.
+For a glossier finish of the auburn hair color, apply a shine-inducing oil onto your strands.

 Gray Hair with Blonde Highlights

-If you’re a gorgeous senior lady, combine your natural gray and white hair with blonde highlights for something magical.
+As a gorgeous senior lady, you must try combining your natural gray and white hair with blonde highlights for something magical.
 If there are some unwanted ash tones, babylights will be your best friend.

-Pair this natural gray hair color with a layered pixie cut if you have thin hair for an added volume.
+Pair a gray-blonde hair with a layered pixie cut if you have thin hair for an added volume, creating such a chic hairstyle.

 Flattering Chocolate Brown Hair